-MERLIN's K-12 Partner Program is in its final year of the threeyear Agreement beginning July 1st, 2019.
+MERLIN's K-12 Partner Program is in its first year of the three-year Agreement beginning July 1st, 2022.
 All of Manitoba's school divisions and 70% of funded independent schools participate in the Partner Program.
 The Agency also negotiated the Partner Program three-year Agreement for post-secondary institutions effective April 1st, 2020.
+This post-secondary Partner Program is in it's final year.